 This article is structured as follows.
 After a brief literature review in Section 1.1, we define our methods of gathering labelled data and then training and validating the machine learning models in Section 2.
 Section 3 describes the experiments.
 The investigation of how the minimum token length of the training data changes false negative and false positive rates is presented in Section 3.1.
 After training each of the models using the specified parameters, in Section 3.2 we show the validation accuracy rates for each of the 21 trained models.
-In Section 3.3 we present the CTC tool and show it's scalability and high accuracy.
+In Section 3.3 we show that the continuous outputs of some of the machine learning models can yield a simple confidence measure, where higher confidence means higher solution quality.
+In Section 3.4 we present the CTC tool and show it's scalability (meaning real time text samples classified per hour) and high accuracy.
 Section 4 discusses conclusions and future work.